mfaiyazkhan/P2P-Chat-and-FileSharing-App-Using-Socket-Android/README.md

   7. notification sound in message and file sending and receiving</br>

 <h3> Contributions: </h3>
-Both contributed in project equally and supervised all parts and have clear knowledge about it.</br>
+Both contributed in project equally and supervised all parts.</br>
 </br>
 2016331001:</br>
   1.Showed Image in chat View</br>